eacarras/backend_with_go/README.md

 NOTE: This backend was made with go 1.14.2

 ## Backend
-You will se the API REST created with Go in the folder
+You will se the API REST created with Go this is a simple CRUD of a persons system, you will see in the folder:
 ```
 ./api_rest
 ```